 This is a challenging problem for many teachers with large class sizes.
 This is where the Fish-Bowl technique can be extremely useful.

 For larger classes, we recommend that teachers split the class into two or more groups: the “inner circle” and the “outer circle”.
-The “inner circle” (Fish-Bowl) sits in the same circular formation as above and engages in meaningful conversation.
-The outer circle sits around the outside, listens, takes notes, and documents the main ideas discussed in the first part of the conversation.
+The “inner circle” (Fish-Bowl) sits in the same circular formation as above and engages in conversation.
+The other students form an outer circle, where they listen, take notes, and document the main ideas discussed in the first part of the conversation.
 After a pre-determined amount of time (normally 10-15 minutes), the inner and outer circles switch and the roles are reversed.
 See below: